 WMAI Update 11/20/2020

 Over the past several months, Wilderness Medical Associates International (WMAI) has been creating guidelines to help inform sponsors in methods to help decrease the risk of running courses in alignment with state and local mandates.
-For learners who are new to a WMAI course these changes will probably feel seamless and the new procedures will be the norm.
-WMAI certification graduates will be cognizant of course changes but through their medical knowledge understand that they are clear extensions of “scene safety” and “proper PPE use”.
+For learners who are new to a WMAI course, these changes will probably feel seamless and the new procedures will be the norm.
+WMAI certification graduates will be cognizant of course changes and recognize them as clear extensions of “scene safety” and “proper PPE use”.
 Whichever category you are in, we want to share some information on this topic.

 Any learner who is experiencing or has in the 14 days prior to the first day of their course experienced any COVID-19 symptoms as defined by the CDC (Centers for Disease Control), including but not exclusively: fever, shortness of breath, loss of smell or taste, or any flu symptoms should not attend a course.
 Those who have, in the 14 days prior to course, had contact with a COVID-19 positive or suspected positive person or received instruction from a public health authority to self-observe, self-isolate, or self-quarantine should also not travel to the training site.